-2022 2021
+2023 2022

-Cash at banks Murabaha deposits 77,794,002 50,330,480 54,431,801 45,220,619
+Cash at banks Murabaha deposits 68,902,346 77,794,002 50,330,480

-128,124,482 99,652,420
+68,902,346 128,124,482

-\Murabaha deposits are placed with local commercial banks and denominated in Saudi Riyal.
-Murabaha deposit yields finance income ranging from 1% to 4.5% with a maturity of three months or less.
+^{}Murabaha deposits are placed with local commercial banks having sound credit ratings and does not carry any mark-up.
+This is denominated in Saudi Riyal.
+The fair value of cash and cash equivalents approximates the carrying value at each reporting period.
+Murabaha deposit yields finance income ranging from 1% to 4.5% with a maturity of three months or less from the date of acquisition.

 The Group is required to maintain escrow accounts for off plan sales of development properties as authorised by Economic Cities and Special Zones Authority ("ECZA").
 Use of this cash is restricted to the specific development properties to which the cash receipts relate and, hence it is considered as cash and cash equivalents.
-The balance as at 31 December 2022 amounted to Saudi Riyal 22.22 million (31 December 2021: 4.48 million).
+The balance as at 31 December 2023 amounted to Saudi Riyal 33.44 million (31 December 2022: 22.22 million).
 These deposits are not under lien.